GlySens ICGM: Competition

 The two primary competitors of GlySens include: DexCom and Medtronic.
-These CGM's utilize thin wire sensors that must be inserted just under the surface of the skin and replaced at least once a week.
+These external systems utilize subcutaneous wire sensors that require replacement at weekly intervals, contrasting with long-term fully implantable designs.

 Studies

 Science Translational Medicine reported success on long-term glucose monitoring with the sensor-telemetry system implanted in the tissues of pigs.
 Monitoring was carried out while the pigs were initially non-diabetic and continued for 6 months after the pigs had been made diabetic by administration of a laboratory drug.
-The long-term animal results reported by David Gough provide a foundation for human trials, which began in January 2015 and are expected to conclude in early 2016.
+Following animal testing, a clinical trial involving human subjects began in January 2015.
 The first round of human trials includes a group of 20 individuals, both male and female, from the age of 21 to 65 years old.
 Each subject was implanted with the GlySens ICGM monitor under the skin of the upper arm and monitored over the course of 18 months.
-The GlySens ICGM system is currently undergoing clinical evaluation, the initial human implant trials have been completed, and preparations for additional human trials are underway.
+As of clinical updates tracking the initial trial sequence, the system has completed its initial human safety testing phase.